9 Best Mouse Repellents (Safe and Effective)

 It may take a few days to evict current infestations, but organic ingredients will provide a pleasant smell for humans in the meantime.
 Keep in mind, this is a mouse repellent spray and not a toxin, so spraying directly on a rodent may lead to it getting used to the odor and sticking around.

 As with any all-natural product, this repellent can give mixed results.
-Some critters have gotten used to powerful odors, while others find something attractive enough to override the discomfort (such as warmth).
+Some critters have gotten used to powerful odors.
+Others may find something attractive enough to override the discomfort (such as warmth in winter or shade in summer).

-Sometimes more frequent applications are needed for the initial eviction and sometimes it won’t work at all.
+Likewise, sometimes more frequent applications are needed for the initial eviction.
+And sometimes it won’t work at all.
 All we can suggest is to try it and see whether it works for your individual circumstances.

 Perhaps the most unusual, yet practical item on this list, this is one of the most effective ways to keep a critter out.
-Tested to be environmentally friendly, non-toxic, and non-corrosive, this small kit is designed to create barricades in any small space.
+This small kit has been tested to be environmentally friendly, non-toxic, and non-corrosive.
+Unlike the other products we tested, this one actually creates physical barricades in any small space.

-While this is an excellent solution for those who don’t want to pay for more expensive exclusionary solutions, pairing with expanding foam can turn it into the best mouse deterrent out there.
+However, we recommend pairing Xcluder with expanding foam to turn it into the best mouse deterrent out there.
 Be sure to follow instructions and pack firmly to create a tight seal.

 Speaking of improper packing, applying this product loosely may result in the rodent dislodging the material.
-A few users have even reported rats stealing the mesh for nesting material.
+We’ve heard stories of rats stealing the mesh for nesting material because it was loosely applied.
 Packing it firmly will help prevent these almost comedic moments.

 Also, please be aware this is an exclusionary solution and thus won’t get rid of pests already in your home.